 With so many holidays and big sports games, fall is the season for food lovers—full of aromatic spice mixes, homey flavors and the return of abundant apples, squash and cranberries.
 You don’t have to wait for your family’s Thanksgiving Day feast to share your favorite fall flavors, either!
-These 10 fall dinner ideas are not only kid-friendly but also packed with memorable flavors, wholesome nutrients and enough variety to last all season long.
+These 10 fall, kid-friendly dinner ideas are not just healthy, but also packed with memorable flavors, wholesome nutrients, and enough variety to last all season long.

 2. Baked Salmon Meatballs

 It’s no secret that salmon is one of the most recommended superfoods for kids, as it’s a fantastic source of omega-3 fatty acids and lean protein.
 These baked salmon meatballs are flavored with cilantro, but you can easily substitute your kids’ favorite herbs or spices for a more familiar flavor profile.

 Busy parents need easy fall meals that take little time to prep, which is why we love this slow-cooked chicken corn chowder.
 Combine boneless chicken breasts with colorful potatoes, green chiles and cream-style corn, and then let the slow cooker work its magic!
 If you’re trying to please a picky eater, sweet corn is a definite kid-friendly veggie.

 Nurture Life’s Turkey Meatloaf with Mashed Potatoes & Green Beans serves up familiar Thanksgiving flavors with a wholesome, homestyle twist.
 We’ve mixed ground turkey with ricotta cheese and fresh veggies for a lighter but oh-so-flavorful version of your kid’s favorite meatloaf.
 Featuring sides of mashed cauliflower potatoes and green beans, this meal offers 15g of protein and a full serving of veggies for a balanced and delicious fall feast!